trustinvo/casestudy/Bike Share Company Data Analysis: Case Study.md

 ## Introduction

 With this project, I wanted to experiment and challenge myself with a massive dataset.
 This dataset had over 5 million observations of publically available data of a bike share business.
 Within the 5 million observations, the dataset contained columns indicating bike ride information, as well as user information.
 Ride information included but wasn't limited to: starting/ending location, time/date, and __________.
 User information included subscription type each customer was.
-For context, there are two subscription types in this dataset -- "casual" and "member".
+For context, there are two subscription types in this dataset -- "casual" and "member". [[ Define casual and member subscribers ]]

 With a detailed analysis, I wanted to answer these questions: